 It is essential to make sure you have plenty of white light available for the filming and to avoid tungsten lighting where possible.
 Make sure you give your whiteboard a clean before getting started.

-Step 5: Set up your lamps, making sure you avoid light glare on the board, or massive shadows when you begin drawing.
+- Set up your lamps, making sure you avoid light glare on the board, or massive shadows when you begin drawing.
 This can be a little tricky to work out, and often requires several lamps.
-Try not to rely on daylight, as the color and shadows on your board will change as the time passes.
+Try not to rely on daylight, as the color and shadows on your board will change as time passes.

 Now your camera is set up!
 You can jump straight into filming your frames.